Luiz-Carlos-A/Luiz-Carlos-A/README.md

 <p>
   Hi 👋, I'm Luiz!
 A passionate student in Computer Science and Artificial Intelligence.

-  - 🌱 I'm looking for my first internship opportunity.
+  - 🌱 I'm looking for my first internship opportunity in backend development.

-  - 🔭 I am currently studying Computer Science.
+  - 🔭 I am currently studying Computer Science in the fourth period.
 </p>

 <!-- Dropdown -->